With a hectic lifestyle, worries and stress can feel more like the norm than the exception.

 Worry is at the exact opposite end of the spectrum.

-Worrying is like praying for the worst nightmare to come and visit in your sleep before going to bed.
+Worrying is like praying for your worst nightmare to come visit you in your sleep before going to bed.

 Start with Defiance and Resolution

 As in many things in self-help discipline, a resolution has to come first.